a-tokyo/react-native-flex-grid/README.md

 };
 ```

-To modify grid configuration, add this line somewhere in your app before rendering the grid, eg: in App.js or in wrapper components:
+To modify grid configuration, add these lines somewhere in your app before rendering the grid, eg: in App.js or in wrapper components:
 ```js
 import { setConfig } from 'react-native-flex-grid';